 Sara Putt Associates Trainee Scheme

-The Sara Putt Associates Trainee Scheme is a professional development and mentoring programme for new entrants to the film and TV industry that will run from Summer 2017.
+The Sara Putt Associates Trainee Scheme is a professional development and mentoring programme for new entrants to the film and TV industry that will run from March to October 2019.

 If you are motivated, ambitious and willing to invest in your future career in film and/or television, this scheme can help you successfully manage the business side of a freelance career.

-Over the course of ten one day workshops (June 2017 - January 2018), you you will learn how to:
+Over the course of ten one day workshops, you you will learn how to:

 - Network effectively and build long-lasting relationships with colleagues and potential employers

 - Plan your career strategy, and negotiate a fair rate for your work

 - Write an industry standard CV and compelling cover letter